AusMicrobiome/admin/microbiome_assigned_identifiers/README.md

 **1.0.2**

-Updated file with 12 new sample IDs
+Updated file with 12 new sample IDs (28 Nov 2022) Inclusion of project identifiers and DOIs

 **1.0.1**